 This put up assumes you have got a working data of HTML and CSS.
 I’ll go forward and declare that having HTML and CSS abilities is a prerequisite in designing WordPress themes.
 Yet one more factor, this put up will keep clear of huge phrases and tough ideas – will probably be simple to grasp, so be able to have enjoyable and be taught.

 A Little HTML Priming

 Are you following?
-Check out the illustration below:
+Try the illustration under:

-Don’t let the .php extension scare you, the content inside php files is just HTML code that you’re familiar with.
-For instance, your header.php can contain typical HTML list navigation.
-Similarly, you can put typical HTML code in the footer.php, sidebar.php and index.php.
+Don’t let the .php extension scare you, the content material inside php recordsdata is simply HTML code that you just’re accustomed to.
+As an illustration, your header.php can include typical HTML listing navigation.
+Equally, you’ll be able to put typical HTML code within the footer.php, sidebar.php and index.php.

 Index.php Template File

 That is the primary file with out which you don’t have a working WordPress theme.
 It’s the first (or default) file that masses while you go to a WordPress web site.
 Take into account it the equal of index.html.

 A typical index.php in WordPress themes will seem like this: